diku-dk/futhark/docs/man/futhark-bench.rst

 average runtime printed on standard output.
 A program will be ignored if it contains no data sets - it will not even be compiled.

+If compilation or running fails, an error message will be printed and benchmarking will continue, but a non-zero exit code will be returned at the end.

 OPTIONS
 =======